Sakponba Forest Reserve

 Land ownership rights are a major cause of conflict in the Sakponba landscape.
 One of NISCOPS' key roles is to mediate between the local communities, the authorities, and private companies to create a coalition which will put community inclusion at the heart of sustainable production.

 Illegal logging continues to threaten biodiversity, weaken carbon sequestration capacity, and accelerate land degradation.
 However, the presence of regenerating forests suggests that, with proper conservation measures, the landscape can regain its ecological and carbon storage function.
+This reinfoces the need for reforestation and carbon credit opportunities.

-In the landscape, 60% of farmland (19,879.2 hectares) is actively used for cultivating key crops such as cassava (56.99%), yam (30.65%), and maize (6.99%).
+In Sakponba, 60% of farmland (19,879.2 hectares) is used for cultivating key crops such as cassava (56.99%), yam (30.65%), and maize (6.99%).
 These crops are central to food security for the 58,000 residents living in the reserve.
+Smallholder farmers are being supported by coalition partners with modern, climate smart farming practices, particularly for key commercial and food crops.

-In addition to training in modern farming techniques, NISCOPs aims to provide smallholders with access to finance and community-based agricultural insurance models.
+IDH aims to provide smallholders with access to finance and community-based agricultural insurance models.
 A smallholder inclusive business program is also being developed with oil palm companies in the landscape.
 Skills training will be provided in beekeeping, craft production, trade, and small-scale business development, enhancing economic diversification and community resilience.

 Empowering women and youth

+The decline in forest canopy cover reduces NTFP activities.
+Education is also a barrier to women and youth.
+Young people are primarily employed as farm laborers.
 To address these challenges, NISCOPS is working with community leaders to promote the formation of cooperatives and self-help groups.
-In addition, women and young people will be invited to participate in inclusive business programs and skills training.
+Women and young people will be invited to participate in inclusive business programs and skills training.

 Support the Sakponba Forest Reserve